dustinpfister/test_vjs/for_post/js-javascript-example-orb-module/README.md

 ### null type

+The null type is what happens when all the point values for an orb are zero.

 ```js
 var orb = orbMod.createFromLevel([0,0,0,0], 0);
 console.log(orb.type); // null
 ```

 ### pure type

+A pure type of orb is any orb where the basic ratio is just 1 for a single element.

 ```js
 var orb = orbMod.createFromLevel([1,0,0,0], 7);